 Potassium sorbate is a food preservative extracted from either the European rowan fruit or blueberries.
 It has a long history of safety and is found in many supplements to prevent mold growth.
 It is also used to stop the growth of yeast in the process of making beer, it works almost instantly.
 Dissolve 2 tbls in some water and douche with it once a day.

 Monistat is an over the counter vaginal yeast infection remedy that can also be used.
 This is more of a drug than a natural product but it often works ok.

-If your vaginal yeast infection was caused by antibiotics, then I suggest high dose probiotics such as those found here to raise those good bacterial levels back up.
+If your vaginal yeast infection was caused by antibiotics, then I suggest you follow what Christine did below.

 Any questions about vaginal yeast infection remedies or anything else, please feel free to contact me from the contact page of this website.

 1. Planta Med.
 1999 Apr;65(3):204-8.
 In vitro antifungal susceptibilities of Candida albicans and other fungal pathogens to polygodial, a sesquiterpene dialdehyde.